skorokithakis/ez-openai/README.md

 # Ez OpenAI

-My opinion of the `openai` Python library is best illustrated by the fact that, if you ask ChatGPT about it, it will usually hallucinate a more reasonable API.
+My opinion of the `openai` Python library is best illustrated by the fact that if you ask ChatGPT about it, it will usually hallucinate a more reasonable API.
 So, I wrote this library, because if I had to manually poll for a tool update again I would instigate the robot uprising myself.

 ## Installation